kazuhisya/dm-writeboost-rpm/README.md

 - RHEL/CentOS 7 x86_64
     - `dkms` version
-        - When you try to build on el7, must enable the EPEL repository.
+        - When you try to install or build on el7, must enable the EPEL repository.
     - `kmod` version
         - RHEL7.3 / CentOS 7.3.1611 or higher.
+    - You can choose either version of `dkms` or `kmod`.
+(Cannot use both at the same system!)
 - Fedora 23 or higher x86_64
     - `dkms` version only